mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 Additional facilities for communicating with on-path devices under endpoint control are provided by the PLUS Extended Header.
 The extended header shares the layout of its first 21 bytes with the PLUS Basic Header, except the Extended Header bit (0x40 on byte 20) is set.
+As with the Basic Header, overlying transports are presumed to provide encryption and integrity protection for the PLUS Extended Header.

+ is presumed that the overlying transport provides integrity protection for the bits in the PLUS Basic Header.

 The Extended Header shown in {{fig-header-pcf}} provides for a single Sender to Path or Path to Receiver information element, as in